You Can Stop a Panic Attack After an Amputation

 Breathe Through It

 An attack may make you take quick, shallow breaths, so get your breathing under control.
 The Navy Seals developed a technique called "Box Breathing" as a simple, powerful way to stop panic attacks.
 Close your eyes.
 Breathe in through your nose while counting to four slowly.
 Feel the air enter your lungs.
 Hold your breath inside while counting slowly to four.
 Try not to clamp your mouth or nose shut.
 Avoid inhaling or exhaling for 4 seconds.
 Begin to exhale for 4 seconds slowly.
 Repeat steps 1 to 3 at least three times.
 Ideally, repeat the three steps for 4 minutes or until calm returns.
 After a few minutes, you should start to feel better.

 Keep Your Mind in the Present

-Mindful therapy is a well-established technique to remain in the here and now Notice five things you can see around you.
+Mindful therapy is a well-established technique to remain in the here and now.
+Notice five things you can see around you.
 Then, four things you can touch.
 Three things you can hear.
 Two things you smell.
 One thing you taste.
-When you stay grounded in what's going on around you, it gives your mind something better to do than focus on fear or bounce from one worry to the next.
+When you stay grounded in what's going on around you, it gives your mind something better to do than focus on fear or bounces from one worry to the next.